suffolklibraries/lgc/content/collections/events/voicenotes-to-my-child-self.md

     content:
       -
         type: text
-        text: 'This workshop is based on Ellena Woolf''s breakthrough audio piece ''Voicenotes To My Child Self''.
-At the end of the session, you will be invited to create your own voicenote that, with permission, will be added to a digital archive launching later in 2023.'
+        text: "This workshop is based on Ellena Woolf's breakthrough audio piece 'Voicenotes To My Child Self'.
+At the end of the session, you will be invited to create your own voicenote that, with permission, will be added to a digital archive launching later in 2023."
   -
     type: paragraph
     content: